-Overview of MOIA's LL30 Implementation Efforts
+MOIA's LL30 Implementation Efforts

 Since LL30's enactment in 2017, MOIA has provided oversight and guidance to support City agencies in understanding their obligations under LL30 and advancing implementation of language access throughout City government.
-In 2020, MOIA continued this work with City agencies to advance language access and to respond to shifting needs in the context of COVID-19.
-To address the language access challenges that
+MOIA has created and distributed language access resources to agencies, convened agency LACs to share best practices, and worked one-on-one with agencies to address their specific needs, while also delivering language services to more than 30 Mayoral Offices and agencies to support multilingual communications.
+In 2021, MOIA continued its work to advance language access across the City by: